-- Devote a specified number of hours per week to the teaching, research, or administrative projects of the sponsoring department or program.
+- Devote a specified number of hours per week to the duties assigned.

-In addition, teaching assistants (and other graduate students who have teaching responsibilities) who are not native speakers of American English must take International TA Program (oral proficiency) tests before being assigned teaching duties by their department.
-If the international TAs test are below level-one they are required to take 1-2 semesters of communication classes.
-See the testing section for more details.
+In addition, teaching assistants (and other graduate students who have teaching responsibilities) who are not native speakers of American English must take International TA Program tests of oral proficiency before being assigned teaching duties.
+If test results are below level one, the student must take at least one communication class.

 Tuition and Fee Reduction, and Other Benefits

-- Tuition: Graduate assistants with an appointment of one-quarter time or more for at least 3 months during each semester and 6 weeks during the summer term are assessed resident tuition for each term they have an assistantship.
+- Tuition: Graduate assistants with an appointment of one-quarter time or more for at least three months during a semester, or for at least four weeks during a summer term, are assessed resident tuition for that term.
 Spouses of graduate assistants are also assessed tuition at the resident rate.
-Contact Kara Schoepfer (, 214E Enrollment Services) in the Registrar's Office to initiate this process.
+Contact the Registrar's Office for the spousal tuition benefit.

-- Computer fee reduction: Graduate assistants are assessed half of the required computer fee for the academic year.
+- Computer fee reduction: GAs are assessed half of the required computer fee for the academic year.

-- Health insurance: Graduate assistants on an appointment at least 3 months during each semester receive single student health insurance coverage which includes a prescription drug plan at no charge (additional coverage for a spouse, children, and dental is available for additional premiums).
+- Health insurance: GAs on an appointment at least three months during a semester receive single-student health insurance coverage, which includes a prescription drug plan at no charge (additional coverage for a spouse, children, and dental is available for additional premiums).
 Visit sship.hr.iastate.edu for information on how to enroll, costs, and specific plan information.

 GA support may be provided for limited periods of time (as briefly as one month of a summer).
 Many graduate students are appointed throughout their graduate programs via a sequence of appointments, each of which may be for a duration of up to one year.
 International students with a visa should coordinate their GA appointments with the International Students & Scholars Office on the fourth floor of the Memorial Union, Suite 4530.➤